mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   primary that is going to step down.
 Mark it Unknown and let periodic monitoring detect when it becomes secondary.
 See `using electionId to detect stale primaries`_.

+  A note on checking "me": Unlike `updateRSWithPrimaryFromMember', there is no need to remove the server if the address is not equal to
+  "me": since the server address will not be a member of either "hosts", "passives", or "arbiters", the server will already have been removed.

 .. _checkIfHasPrimary: